I received no compensation for this review. Opinions expressed here are solely my own.

 I should share that making the decision for someone else to select groceries – especially produce – for me was not an easy one.
 I used Instacart out of desperation, but now I was willfully handing over the reins with my grocery shopping.

-not sure if that’s really a thing, but I grew up on a farm with apple trees so I have certain standards!
-EDIT: Yes, apple snobs are real) this made me a little nervous.
+I’m a self-proclaimed apple snob (not sure if that’s really a thing) because I grew up on a farm with apple trees.
+I have certain standards, (EDIT: Yes, apple snobs are real) so this made me a little nervous.
 Would the apples I ordered be just right?
 Would the bananas I received be in that perfect state between unripe and overripe?
 Would the lettuce be good?
 The strawberries and mushrooms fresh?
 Also a big one for me – would the prices be comparable to my usual go-to store, Fred Meyer?

 I liked that I didn’t have to download another app to use this service.
 I simply opened my Amazon app, clicked on the three horizontal lines button on the upper left (I just learned this is called a Hamburger button!) for more menu options, clicked on ‘Shop by Department’ and found AmazonFresh right away.